EnesGerem/DesignPatterns/README.md

 ### Strategy Pattern

-**Intent:** Define a family of algorithms, encapsulate each one, and make them interchangeable.
-Strategy lets the algorithm vary independent from clients that use it.
+***Define a family of algorithms, encapsulate each one, and make them interchangeable.
+Strategy lets the algorithm vary independent from clients that use it.***

+Often times, in software development there are more than one way to resolve an issue.
+Business logic of software gets bigger and these solutions are sometimes already defined algorithms or sometimes basicly different methods.
+For example, there could be more than one way of validating a data and these validations should not be handled with if-else statements.
+This solution is never suitable for long run, ignores future changes which conflicts with SRP and OCP.

+To solve these problems, putting different algorithms abstracted from client in a way of interchangeable.
+In this way, algorithms would be seperated from each other so they will not be dependent on each other and they will be abstracted.
+Strategy pattern's solution constructing an interface that implemented by sibling classes.
+Each sibling does a different algorithm and a context object in the program decides which sibling to use.
+Therefore, new strategies can be added to system easily.

+If there is more than one way of resolve an issue, strategy pattern should be used and an abstraction of algorithms should be provided to system.

 ### Template Pattern